guimedeiros1/eda_stress/README.md

 For a copy of the dataset please refer to: https://physionet.org/content/wearable-exam-stress/1.0.0/data/#files-panel

-#### Disclaimer: This is not a final repository, it will continuously change to reflect our work evolutions.
+#### Disclaimer: This repository reflects a work in progress and could change anytime to reflect our work evolutions.